 It's easy to feel overwhelmed when you're shopping for a home security system.
 That's because it's a massive, growing category that covers everything from professional firms like ADT and Vivint to standalone DIY devices like cameras, sensors and locks.
-Although those two camps are still pretty divided, we're starting to see companies like ADT embrace-- and an increasing number of DIY companies are offering features typically reserved for professional firms, .
+Although those two camps are still pretty divided, we're starting to see companies such as ADT embrace-- and an increasing number of DIY companies are offering features typically reserved for professional firms, .

 Yes, the home security market is a veritable hodgepodge of options.
 That's great because there's bound to be something that's right for you, but it's also a challenge to sort through the mess of stuff on shelves today to find that perfect device or comprehensive system.
-Fortunately, we're here to help you make sense of it all so you can move past the product research phase to enjoying a functional home security solution.
+Fortunately, we're here to help you make sense of it all so you can move past the product research phase to enjoying a functional home security package.

 Professional home security firms

 You're probably at least somewhat familiar with the traditional home security model.
-Firms like ADT,, Vivint and Frontpoint offer various bundled products and services, install and configure them for you, lock you into a contract that's typically at least 2 years long and charge you a monthly fee starting at around $35.
+Firms like ADT,, Vivint and Frontpoint offer various bundled products and services, install and configure them for you, lock you into a contract that's typically at least two years long and charge you a monthly fee starting at around $35.
 And, if you decide to cancel the service before your contract period is over, you'll end up paying an early cancellation fee.

 Convenience versus freedom

 Yes, it's a comprehensive solution with built-in convenience (thanks to the professional install and monitoring services), but you're going to have to shell out quite a bit of money for it and sacrifice some freedom along the way.

 Ditching the status quo

-Interestingly though, these firms are becoming increasingly aware that their approach is outdated and many are making changes to keep up with the growing demand for DIY products.
+Interestingly, these firms are becoming increasingly aware that their approach is outdated and many are making changes to keep up with the growing demand for DIY products.